Bridging scales in porous media: cDFT-informed pore network modelling for fluid transport with nanoconfined phase behavior: Discussion

-To investigate capillary hysteresis in the nanopores, we perform DFT calculations of adsorption and desorption isotherms.
-Figure \ref{fig:ads_des_hyst}a illustrates the PVT curves for carbon dioxide adsorption and desorption at T = 273~K in the pores H = 3, 5, and 8~nm, alongside the corresponding bulk curve.
-Our results indicate that in smaller pores, the adsorption-desorption hysteresis loop shifts from the bulk phase transition value to lower pressure values, resulting in a reduced gap between pressures of phase transition in the pores.
-Such behavior was also previously observed experimentally and with DFT calculations \cite{neimark2003bridging, ravikovitch2001characterization, monson2012understanding}.
+To investigate capillary hysteresis in the nanopores, we perform cDFT calculations of fluid pore PVT during pressure increase and decrease.
+These curves show at which thermodynamic conditions capillary condensation and evaporation inside the pores occur, respectively.
+Figure \ref{fig:ads_des_hyst}a illustrates the PVT curves for carbon dioxide at T = 273~K in the pores H = 3, 5, and 8~nm during pressure increase and decrease, alongside the bulk PVT curve.
+Our results indicate that in smaller pores, the capillary hysteresis loop shifts from the bulk pressure of phase transition to lower pressures, and the gap between pressures of capillary condensation and evaporation reduces.
+Important to note that the pore PVT curves during pressure increase and decrease are similar to non-equilibrium adsorption-desorption isotherms up to the normalization factor of fluid density.
+If so, similar behavior was also previously observed experimentally and by using cDFT calculations \cite{neimark2003bridging, ravikovitch2001characterization, monson2012understanding, li2014phase}.
+Remarkably, such behavior of a hysteresis loop is common for H1 type of hysteresis resulting from the formation of metastable states of fluid \cite{barsotti2020capillary}.